Mohamed-Hagabdalla/Portfolio-One/README.md

 The navigation bar on the top right hand corner of the website was tested to ensure each link navigated to the correct section of the website.
 There were 3 links and each one navigates to a different section of the website.
 I tested each link to ensure it does this with no problems.

-I tested the website for responsiveness for different screen sizes.
+The website was tested for responsiveness for different screen sizes.
 One problem that occurred was the appearence of the website on the different devices.
-I could not get it to appear exactly how I wanted on al of the devices.
+It did not appear exactly how it was meant to appear.

 ## Validator Testing

-To ensure my HTML and CSS codes ran smoothly and had no errors, I tested for validation.
-I tested each code and more information on how I tested them is explained below in more detail.
+To ensure the HTML and CSS codes ran smoothly and had no errors, they were both tested for validation.
+Testing for each code and more information on how they were tested are explained below in more detail.

 1. HTML
--  No errors were found when I ran my HTML code on the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)
+-  No errors were found when running the HTML code on the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)

 2. CSS
-- No errors were found when I ran my CSS code on the [CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+- No errors were found when running the CSS code on the [CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 ## Unfixed Bugs

 Talk about unfixed bugs and why they were not fixed.
 Include shortcomings of the frameworks or technologies used.

+One unfixed bug was the responsiveness of the website on different devices using CSS3.
+The website did not appear exactly how it was intended.
+This was due to the layout of the website.
+The website could have had a much better layout, which could have possibly made it easier to make responsive.

 ## Deployment

 The website was deployed to GitHub pages.
-To successfully deploy my website, I took the following steps:
+To successfully deploy a website, follow the steps below:

 1. Ensure the relevant respository is loaded and select the settings tab.
 2. Navigate to the pages tab (the second-last option on the left hand side).